 Hypertrophic pyloric stenosis may cause almost complete gastric outlet obstruction.
-It affects 2 to 3 out of 1000 infants and is more common among males by a 5:1 ratio, particularly firstborn males.
+It affects a few out of 1000 infants and is more common among males by about a 5:1 ratio, particularly firstborn males.
 It occurs most often between 3 weeks and 6 weeks of age and rarely after 12 weeks.

-Hypertrophic pyloric stenosis should be suspected in all infants in the first several months of life with projectile vomiting.
+Hypertrophic pyloric stenosis should be suspected in all infants in the first several months of life with projectile vomiting, particularly if they have an appetite and otherwise appear well.

 Diagnosis of hypertrophic pyloric stenosis is by abdominal ultrasonography showing increased thickness of the pylorus (typically to ≥ 4 mm; normal, < 3 mm) along with an elongated pylorus (> 16 mm).